ui5-community/ui5-ecosystem-showcase/packages/dev-approuter/README.md

 ## Contributing

-Any type of contribution (code contributions, pull requests, issues) to this set of tooling extensions will be equally appreciated.
+Any type of contribution (code contributions, pull requests, issues) to this set of UI5 CLI extensions will be equally appreciated.

 ## License